William H. Macy

 William H. Macy Career

-After graduating from Goddard, Macy originated roles in a number of plays by collaborator David Mamet, such as American Buffalo and The Water Engine.
-While in Chicago in his twenties, he did a TV commercial.
-He was required to join AFTRA in order to do the commercial, and received his SAG card within a year, which for an elated Macy represented an important moment in his career.
+Macy first appeared in a variety of scripts by collaborator David Mamet, including American Buffalo and The Water Engine, after graduating from Goddard.
+He did a TV commercial while in Chicago in his twenties.
+He was required to join AFTRA in order to do the commercial, and he was granted his SAG card within a year, which for an elated Macy, was a pivotal moment in his career.

-Macy's leading role in Fargo helped boost his career and recognizability, though at the expense of nearly confining him to a narrow typecast of a worried man down on his luck.
-Other Macy roles of the 1990s and 2000s included Benny & Joon, Above Suspicion, Mr. Holland's Opus, Ghosts of Mississippi, Air Force One, Boogie Nights, A Civil Action, Pleasantville, Gus Van Sant's remake of Psycho, Happy, Texas, Mystery Men, Magnolia, Jurassic Park III, Focus, Panic, Welcome to Collinwood, Seabiscuit, The Cooler and Sahara.
+Macy's leading role in Fargo helped boost his career and recognition, but at the cost of almost confining him to a narrow group of a troubled man down on his luck.
+Benny & Joon, Above Suspicion, Mr. Holland's Opus, Ghosts of Mississippi, Boogie Nights, A Civil Action, Pleasantville, Gus Van Sant's reconstruction of Psycho, Happy, Texas, Mystery Men, Magnolia, and Sahara were among the many Macy roles of the 1990s and 2000s, including Benny & Joon, The Cooler and Sahara, The Cooler and Sahara, Astorit, The Cooler

-In a November 2003 interview with USA Today, Macy stated that he wanted to star in a big-budget action movie "for the money, for the security of a franchise like that.
-And I love big action-adventure movies.
+Macy said in a USA Today interview in November 2003 that he wanted to appear in a big-budget action film "for the protection of a franchise like that."
+And I adore big action-adventure films.
 They're way cool."
-He serves as director-in-residence at the Atlantic Theater Company in New York, where he teaches a technique called Practical Aesthetics.
-A book describing the technique, A Practical Handbook for the Actor (ISBN 0-394-74412-8), is dedicated to Macy and Mamet.
+He is the director-in-residence at the Atlantic Theater Company in New York, where he teaches a method called Practical Aesthetics.
+Macy and Mamet are the subject of a book that outlines the procedure, A Practical Handbook for the Actor (ISBN 0-394-74412-8).

-In 2007, Macy starred in Wild Hogs, a film about middle-aged men reliving their youthful days by taking to the open road on their Harley-Davidson motorcycles from Cincinnati to the Pacific Coast.
-Despite being critically panned, with a 14% "rotten" rating from Rotten Tomatoes, it was a financial success, grossing over $168 million.
-The film also reunited him with his A Civil Action costar, John Travolta.
-In 2009, Macy completed filming on The Maiden Heist, a comedy that co-starred Morgan Freeman and Christopher Walken.
+Macy appeared in Wild Hogs, a film about middle-aged men reliving their youth by riding their Harley-Davidson motorcycles from Cincinnati to the Pacific Coast in 2007.
+Despite being critically panned, Rotten Tomatoes' 14% "rotten" rating, it was still a financial success, grossing over $168 million.
+John Travolta, the film's costar, was also reunited with him in the film.
+Macy completed filming on The Maiden Heist, a comedy starring Morgan Freeman and Christopher Walken in 2009.

-On June 23, 2008, the Hollywood Chamber of Commerce announced Macy and his wife, Felicity Huffman, would each receive a star on the Hollywood Walk of Fame in the upcoming year.
-On January 13, 2009, Macy replaced Jeremy Piven in David Mamet's Speed-the-Plow on Broadway.
-Piven suddenly and unexpectedly dropped out of the play in December 2008 after he experienced health problems; Norbert Leo Butz covered the role from December 23, 2008, until Macy took over the part.
-Dirty Girl, which starred Macy along with Juno Temple, Milla Jovovich, Mary Steenburgen and Tim McGraw, premiered September 12, 2010 at the Toronto International Film Festival.
+The Hollywood Chamber of Commerce reported on June 23, 2008, Macy and his partner, Felicity Huffman, would each be eligible to be a member of the Hollywood Walk of Fame in the upcoming year.
+Macy replaced Jeremy Piven in David Mamet's Speed-the-Plow on Broadway on January 13, 2009.
+Piven was forced to miss the role in December 2008 due to health issues; Norbert Leo Butz, who was in possession of the actor from December 23, 2008 until Macy took over the role.
+The Toronto International Film Festival's Dirty Girl, which starred Macy, Juno Temple, Milla Jovovich, Mary Steenburgen, and Tim McGraw, premiered on September 12, 2010.

-In summer 2010, Macy joined the Showtime pilot Shameless as the protagonist, Frank Gallagher.
-The project ultimately went to series, and its first season premiered on January 9, 2011.
-Macy has received high critical acclaim for his performance, eventually getting an Emmy nomination for Outstanding Lead Actor in a Comedy Series in 2014.
+Macy appeared in Showtime's Showtime as the protagonist, Frank Gallagher, in summer 2010.
+The show eventually went to series, and its first season premiered on January 9, 2011.
+Macy has received acclaim for his work in a Comedy Series, winning an Emmy Award in 2014.

-In the 2012 film The Sessions, Macy played a priest who helps a man with a severe disability find personal fulfillment through a sex surrogate.
-He made his directorial debut with the independent drama Rudderless, which stars Billy Crudup, Anton Yelchin, Felicity Huffman, Selena Gomez and Laurence Fishburne.
+Macy played a priest who supports a man with a severe disability in the 2012 film The Sessions, a sex survivor of a male with a severe illness finds personal fulfillment through a sex survivor.
+Billy Crudup, Anton Yelchin, Felicity Huffman, Selena Gomez, and Laurence Fishburne made his directorial debut with Rudderless, which stars Billy Crudup, Anton Yelchin, Felicity Huffman, Selena Gomez, and Laurence Fishburne.
 In 2017, he directed The Layover, a road trip comedy starring Alexandra Daddario and Kate Upton.

-In 2015, he had a small role as Grandpa in the drama film Room, which was nominated for the Academy Award for Best Picture.
-The film reunited him with his Pleasantville costar, Joan Allen.
+He appeared in the drama film Room in 2015, when he was nominated for the Academy Award for Best Picture.
+Joan Allen, the film's costar, reunited him with his Pleasantville costar.

 Source